biscofil/laravel-submodels/readme.md

      is_admin: false
 ```

-In order to accomplish this result, each Model that has to be extended must implement `getSubModelClass` that returns the right class depeding on conditions.
+In order to accomplish this result, each Model that has to be extended must implement `getSubModelClass` that returns the right class depending on custom conditions.

 ``` php
 class User extends Authenticatable{